The state of virtual makeup try-on apps

 This technology is affordable for smaller companies too.
 Looké, a niche beauty brand from Indonesia, launched the first virtual makeup try-on app in their country and got more than 55.000 installs.

-Makeup try-on app features
+Makeup try-on app features and estimates

 Any serious app can be developed indefinitely.
 There are always extra functionalities that you can add and novel ideas to implement.
 But realistically speaking, it is better to start with a minimum viable product (MVP) containing the most important features.
 This will let you provide value for the users and start getting feedback and revenue faster.